richieaj/customer-churn-prediction/README.md

    - Random Forest showed higher accuracy after hyperparameter tuning and a lower MSE, indicating improved performance and more accurate predictions.
    - Therefore, our project considers the Random Forest model the better model for customer segmentation.

 The choice of the better model depends on the specific requirements and objectives of the project.
 In this case, Random Forest demonstrated superior accuracy and error metrics performance, suggesting its suitability for the customer segmentation task.
-However, it is important to consider other factors, such as model interpretability, computational efficiency, and business constraints, when selecting the final deployment model.
+However, it is essential to consider other factors, such as model interpretability, computational efficiency, and business constraints, when selecting the final deployment model.